Quantumyilmaz/Plotter/README.md

        * A list with arguments and keyword arguments to be passed to the method

 2) Create a methods list with methods to be called for each subplot.
 These methods will iterate over each subplot's arguments.
+Here you can call any method available for [matplotlib Axes class](https://matplotlib.org/stable/api/axes_api.html).

 ### Base example